More pages in this section

 The period of disqualification will be dependant on the BAC and whether you have been convicted of a similar offence in the five years prior to offending.

-If you would like further advice on minimising the penalty and disqualification period you will receive for drink driving, please contact our office on (07) 4963 2000 or via our online contact form.
+If you would like further advice on minimising the penalty and disqualification period you will receive for drink driving or advice on how to apply for a restricted licence, please contact our office on (07) 4963 2000 or via our online contact form.